24 R&D breakthroughs that shaped 2024

 - Image above is from Google’s Imagen 3

 Photorealistic AI made significant leaps in 2024, impacting creative industries and prompting ethical discussions.
-DALL·E 3, integrated into ChatGPT Plus and Bing Chat, refined text-to-image generation, while Midjourney and Adobe Firefly offered advanced customization and copyright-friendly editing within Creative Cloud, respectively.
+Platforms such as Midjourney Version 6.1, Imagen 3 and DALL·E 3, refined text-to-image generation, while Midjourney and Adobe Firefly offered advanced customization and copyright-friendly editing within Creative Cloud, respectively.
 The film industry saw AI-driven de-aging in the movie “Here,” and AI art gained recognition with Ai-Da’s million-dollar painting sale.

 - OpenAI’s Sora and RunwayML’s text-to-video models announced